 In the extreme North of Laos, in the province of Phongsali, the Keosuyaping family has been tending a grove of ancient tea trees for generations.
 The garden dates back 400 years, and some of the trees are equally as old.
 Even though this garden is in Laos, and the tea they make is called “Laos Green Tea” the cultivar and the processing is the same as those grown and used in neighboring Yiwu.
-When these tea trees were first grown, the current country borders had yet to be drawn, thus this modern confusion between Laos tea and Chinese tea.
+When these tea trees were first grown, the current country borders had yet to be drawn, the articifial separation of Lao and Chinese tea had not occurred.

 We traveled into these rural mountains in January of 2020 to meet the makers and check out the trees.
 Their garden is only 30-40km from the southern Yunnan border, and yet, due to difficult border crossings, we actually had to approach from the south, flying into Vientiane and taking busses all the way north, through Vang Vieng and Luang Prabang, and finally to Phongsali.